LaunchCodeEducation/java-web-development/docs/_sources/chapters/spring-model-classes/data-layer.rst.txt

 Delete an Event - Text
 ----------------------

+Now that we've refined our events storage method, we are able to tackle the task of deleting an object.
 To delete an event object from storage, we'll grab the event's id and use that information to call the ``remove`` method.
 Since the delete event is user-initiated, a controller will be involved to pass